-The Company designs, manufacturers and markets docking hardware, test head manipulators and tester interfaces, which are used with automatic test equipment ("ATE") by semiconductor manufacturers during the testing of wafers and packaged devices.
-The Company also designs and markets related ATE interface products including high performance test sockets, interface boards and probing assemblies.
-The Company's products are designed to improve the utilization and cost-effectiveness of ATE (including testers, wafer probers and device handlers)during the testing of linear, digital and mixed signal integrated circuits ("ICs").
+The Company designs, manufactures and markets docking hardware, test head manipulators and tester interfaces, which are used with automatic test equipment ("ATE") by semiconductor manufacturers during the testing of wafers and packaged devices.
+The Company also designs and markets related ATE interface products including high performance test sockets and interface boards.
+The Company's products are designed to improve the utilization and cost-effectiveness of ATE (including testers, wafer probers and device handlers) during the testing of linear, digital and mixed signal integrated circuits ("ICs").